COMP-6231/imagine-frontend/README.md

-## picsy.art
+## Imagine

-- Picsy contains more than 6 million digital arts created by Generative AI - Image Generative AI.
-Picsy is the only platform that allows searching of AI generated arts or images.
-You can collect or download these images using Picsy for general objectives including research, education, and personal experience.
+- Imagine contains more than 6 million digital arts created by Generative AI - Image Generative AI.
+Imagine is the only platform that allows searching of AI generated arts or images.
+You can collect or download these images using Imagine for general objectives including research, education, and personal experience.

 run the development server: